-6 - Boundary Setting For the Group Facilitator
+6 - Essential Boundary Setting For the Group Facilitator

-We certainly need to create safety for our group participants, not only so that they can stay safe, but so that they feel safe enough to take the necessary risks that life will invariably ask of them.
+We certainly need to create safety for our group participants, not so that they can only stay safe, but so that they feel safe enough to take the necessary and worthwhile risks that life will invariably ask of them.

-One crucial function in establishing a sense of safety for group members is learning to hold a particular kind of separateness from each group member's experience.
-This boundary creates a certain distance from the group member's perceptions about themselves and from the stories they tell.
-This makes the necessary space the facilitator needs for observing and thinking clearly for themselves.
+One crucial function is establishing a deep sense of safety for group members is learning to hold a particular kind of boundary with each group participant, one that creates a certain distance from their perceptions and experiences of themselves and as well of us, which makes the necessary space for observing and thinking clearly for ourselves.

-The distance created by holding a separate mind does not convey indifference and does not create an unbridgeable chasm, like we may have experienced with our own parents.
+We must understand that this 'distance' does mean indifference, and does not create an unbridgeable chasm, like we may have experienced with our own parents.
 In fact, it is quite the opposite.
-It is an important way to model what each participant needs to do for themselves.
+It is a profound way to model what each participant needs to do for themselves.

-Holding the boundary of a separate mind also allows the group member to discover that their perceptions and feelings about us, whether positive or negative in nature, do not injure nor destroy us.
-Once this realization has been made, we can establish a more substantive and authentic way of being in relationship with them, as a separate other.
+It also allows them to discover that their perceptions and feelings about us in particular, whether positive or negative in nature, cannot and do not injure nor destroy us.
+Once this has been tested, we are able to establish a more substantive and authentic way of being in relationship with them, as a separate other.

-Establishing a clear and felt sense of an individuated self, that stands apart from our group member's projections onto us, helps the group to better discern real care and relatedness from states of merger.
-Being merged with another's experience may initially feel good, but it also communicates an indiscriminate and undifferentiated care, where one or both person's sense of self disappears in the connection.
+Establishing a clear and felt sense of individuation from our group members helps them to better discern real care and relatedness from states of merger that may initially feel good but communicated an indiscriminate and undifferentiated care, where one or both person's individuality and sense of self disappears in the connection.

-7 - Working With Generative vs Destructive Aggression
+7 - Working With Life Giving vs Life Negating Aggression